AuxStudio/nextjs-simple-boilerplate/README.md

 # nextjs-simple-boilerplate

-A Next.js, Firebase and Redux boilerplate that we use internally
+A Next.js, Firebase and Redux boilerplate that we use internally.

-`NOTE: ENV refers to the environment you are deploying to, ie. development, testing, staging, production.`

 ## What's in the box?